Brent Holsclaw

 Brent Holsclaw (born c.
-1971) is an American former college football coach.
+1971) is an American former college football coach and current high school football coach.
+He is currently the head football coach at Ohio County High School in Beaver Dam, Kentucky.
 He was the head football coach for Kentucky Wesleyan College from 2003 to 2017.
 He also coached for Fairdale High School, Mercyhurst, and Lake Forest.
 He played college football for Murray State and Kentucky Wesleyan as a quarterback.